emonty/pyos/docs/cloud_networks.md

 ## Creating a Server with an Isolated Network
 Isolated networks can only be attached to servers when the servers are being created; you cannot attach an isolated network to an existing server.

 There is an optional `networks` parameter available in the `create()` command when creating a new server.
 If you do not specify this, the server is created with the public and private networks by default.
 If you do include the `networks` parameter, **you must specify all the networks for that server**, including the default networks.
-The Cloud Servers `create()` command expects the argument for the `networks` parameter to be in a particular format, so `pyrax` makes that easy for you by providing the `get_server_networks()` method on both the `CloudNetwork` and the `CloudNetworksClient` classes.
+The Cloud Servers `create()` command expects the argument for the `networks` parameter to be in a particular format, so `pyos` makes that easy for you by providing the `get_server_networks()` method on both the `CloudNetwork` and the `CloudNetworksClient` classes.

 For the following examples, assume that you have run this block of code to create an isolated network:

-    cnw = pyrax.cloud_networks
+    cnw = pyos.cloud_networks
-    cs = pyrax.cloudservers
+    cs = pyos.cloudservers
     isolated = cnw.create("my_net", cidr="192.168.0.0/24")

 To create a server that uses *only* this isolated network, call: